jhelsten/Getting-and-Cleaning-Data-Project/CodeBook.md

 There are 3 data sets in the train and test folder (X, Y and subject)

 ## X files
-1. The program uses the read.table command to convert the X .txt files into tables.
+1. The program uses the read.table command to convert the X_train.txt and X_test.txt files into tables.
 2. The program merges the X files in the train and test folders using the rbind() function.
 3. Then it assigns column names to the columns based on the features file using the names() function.
 4. Then the program strips out only the columns pertaining to mean and standard deviation.

 ## Y files
-1. The program uses the read.table command to convert the Y .txt files into tables.
+1. The program uses the read.table command to convert the y_train.txt and y_test.txt files into tables.
 2. The program merges the Y files in the train and test folders using the rbind() function.
 3. Then it assigns activity names to the activity ids in the y merged file from the activity_labels.txt file.
 4. Then it assigns column names to the columns of Activity_Id and Activity using the names() function.

 ## Subject files
-1. The program uses the read.table command to convert the subject .txt files into tables.
+1. The program uses the read.table command to convert the subject_train.txt and subject_test.txt files into tables.
 2. The program merges the subjects files in the train and test folders using the rbind() function.
 3. Then it assigns a column name to the column of Subject using the names() function.